-Article 432-11 of the French Criminal Code - Influence peddling by a person holding public office procurement contracts or any other favourable decision from a public authority or the government; shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.
+Article 432-11 of the French Criminal Code - Influence peddling by a person holding public office shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.

-Any person holding public office, entrusted with a public service mission or elected to public office who unlawfully accepts or solicits, at any time, directly or indirectly, for himself or a third party, offers, promises, donations, gifts or other benefits:
+Any person holding public office, entrusted with a public service mission or elected to public office who unlawfully accepts or solicits, at any time, directly or indirectly, for him or herself or a third party, offers, promises, donations, gifts or other benefits: [...]

-2) in order to abuse, or in return for having abused, his real or alleged influence with a view to obtaining awards, jobs, public
+2° in order to abuse, or in return for having abused, his or her real or alleged influence with a view to obtaining awards, jobs, public procurement contracts or any other favourable decision from a public authority or the government;